doniks/pycom-documentation/content/pymakr/installation/atom.md

    Note: you don't need the wire for Expansion Board 3.0

-2. Open Atom and ensure that the Pymakr Plugin has correctly installed.
+2. Open Atom and ensure that the Pymakr Plugin is installed correctly.
+You should see the Pycom logo and the status "Disconnected".

 ![](/gitbook/assets/atom_config_step_2-1.png)